DOCA0285EN-03

 3

-On EcoStruxure Power Commission, use the Overall System firmware status/compatibility matrix to display:
+On EcoStruxure Power Commission software, use the Overall System firmware status/compatibility matrix to display:

-• The installed firmware version of the MicroLogic Active control unit.
+• The installed firmware version of the MicroLogic Active control unit and the BCIM module.

-• The recommended actions to get a compatible system.
+• The recommended actions to obtain a compatible system.

 For more information, refer to EcoStruxure Power Commission Online Help.